MewPurPur/GodSVG/CONTRIBUTING.md

 - Static typing is predominantly used.
 - Comments should be written like sentences with punctuation.
+- Empty lines in the middle of indented blocks should keep their scope's indentation.
 - Class names must use `class_name X extends Y` syntax.
 - `@export` should only be used for nodes if the runtime structure is not known.